bakpakin/Fennel/README.md

 At [https://fennel-lang.org](https://fennel-lang.org) there's a live in-browser repl you can use without installing anything.

 Otherwise clone this repository, and run `./fennel --repl` to quickly start a repl.

-The repl will load the file `~/.fennelrc` on startup if it exists.
+Use `./fennel my-file.fnl` to run code or `./fennel --compile my-file.fnl > my-file.lua` to perform ahead-of-time compilation.

 ## Differences from Lua